 I now know that Double Dragon 2 wasn’t quite as creative as I thought, as its control system is ripped straight from this one.
 You don’t actually control a punch and a kick; instead, B attacks to the left and A attacks to the right.
 This translates into a punch at the enemy you’re facing, and a back kick to the one sneaking up behind you.
 As with DD2, the kick is your actual weapon of choice since it drops an enemy in two hits, instead of the mystery number of punches.
 Most of your game thus becomes trying to lure enemies behind you so you can quickly dispatch them with kicks, or finding ways to knock them off subway platforms or piers.
 It’s not just an issue of the fighting being so dull that you want to get it over as quickly as possible – the game forces this upon you with a strict two minute time limit per screen.

 Your power attacks are a jump kick with A+B, and a charge with a double-tap of the direction pad.
 Charging enemies with fist outstretched sometimes works, though bosses usually find a way to counter this.
 The jump kick is useful for weapon enemies, since it has a range as long as their bat/pole/stick/whatever, and stuns them for the follow-up.
 However, enemies here frequently are smart enough to duck the attack and cudgel you anyway.
 You can grab enemies and hit them without protest, or toss them over your shoulder, but managing to pull this off is tricky at best.
 I believe they have to be stunned (such as with a jump kick) before you are cleared to walk up next to them for the grab.
-I got a ton of unexpected grabs, but when I wanted to pull off intentional ones, I was frequently denied.
-Yes, that sentence in fact does also describe all my encounters with the fairer sex.
+I got a ton of unexpected grabs, but when I wanted to pull off intentional ones, I was usually denied.

 While not quite a graphical disaster, the game is no showcase for what we know the NES can do.
 Levels mostly rely on single colors with small signs for decoration.
 Enemies are mostly made up of.. well.. single colors also, with a generic “street tough” look.
 Many, especially the bosses, have strange Tyrannosaurus arms that seem to hang limply from their chests, and all look closer to the work of a first-grader instead of someone who should have been paid for these results.

 The monotony is broken up by the third level, which oddly consists entirely of ladies.
 They will bonk you on the head with chains and purses while you punch and kick them with reckless abandon.
-Now I know I make frequent reference to the double-standard of not punching women the same way Ivan Drago punched Rocky, but an entire level of physically assaulting women armed only with handbags?
-There’s all sorts of punchlines you could come with for this scene, as well as the giant, overweight, hag-ugly boss lady/madame/whatever you fight at the end of this stage.
-The story I like to apply to it is that your character is going for some intentional grabs, and is getting frequently denied.
+There’s all sorts of punchlines you could come with for this scene, as well as the giant, overweight, boss lady/madame/whatever you fight at the end of this stage.
+No matter what, it’s a little strange to watch your guy punch them with the same force as Ivan Drago punching Rocky.

 I already talked about the diner background music and have no desire to do so again.
 The rest of the soundtrack is made up of scritchy-scrachy noises standing in for everything from punches to footsteps.
 I can’t really complain about it, as it offers the feedback you don’t get visually.
 A scratch, for example, denotes a successful punch.
 However, it works both ways.
 When you and your foe-of-the-moment get into a scrap, it will be hard to tell who is really coming out on top.
 You’ll just know that somebody is getting punched.
 A lot.